 Start by holding a meeting with key stakeholders and assigning personnel to be in charge of standardization across departments and shifts.
 Ideally, they should be department managers and/or supervisors.

 Once S4 Leaders have been established, proceed with the meeting to come up with a protocol as to how the standardization of the new processes will be implemented.
 Below are the items to address:

-Coordinate with the ISO coordinator or compliance officer to make sure that all updates and changes stay compliant with ISO standards.
+Coordinate with the ISO coordinator or compliance officer to make sure that all updates and changes abide with ISO standards.